 Learn More About the Defender Initiative

-The Initiative's sixth annual Conference on Public Defense will be held on March 4, 2016.
+The Initiative’s seventh annual Conference on Public Defense will be held March 3, 2017.

 About the Director

 Robert C. Boruchowitz is a Professor from Practice at the Seattle University School of Law, after joining the faculty in January 2007 as a Visiting Clinical Professor.
 He has taught a Right to Counsel Clinic, a Right to Counsel seminar, Criminal Procedure, the Youth Advocacy Clinic, and a seminar he developed on Law and the Holocaust and the Abuse of Executive Power.

 Read more about Professor Boruchowitz on his faculty profile.